David Rollo (rugby union)

-David Miller Durie Rollo (born on 7 July 1934) is a former Scotland international rugby union player.
+David Miller Durie Rollo (born 7 July 1934) is a former Scotland international rugby union player.
 He played as a prop forward.
 Unusually for a Scotland internationalist, he came from Fife.

 Rugby Union career

 Amateur career

 Rollo went to Bell Baxter High School in Cupar, and continues to support their rugby team.
 However, while at school, he preferred football.

 Rollo played for Howe of Fife R.F.C. until he was 40.

 As a prop, Rollo could play both tight and loosehead: